Razyapoo/KGBClusteringDocumentation/user_documentation.md

 Each such node hierarchy represents a [hierarchical group](#hierarchical-group-glossary).

 > **Warning** \
 > Hierarchical relationships are predefined by a technician in the visual configuration.
+You cannot choose them in the user interface.

 [Non-hierarchical](#non-hierarchical-relationships-glossary) relationships are also possible.